deejaygraham/married-to-the-mob-talk/notes.md

 ## Guidelines

   - Driver or Typist
+  Driver is the least interesting piece of this whole arrangement.
+You are the person
     - Listen to what mob is asking
     - Translate that to code
     - Work with incomplete understanding at short intervals